Discounts, reductions and exemptions from paying Council Tax

 [Your Council Tax Account Number]

 I am replying to your letter of … [put date] that you require me to pay £… in Council Tax.
-In April 2013, Council Tax Benefit was abolished and replaced by local Council Tax Support Schemes.
-I was previously getting Council Tax Benefit but under the new scheme I am expected to pay a contribution which I cannot afford.
+I cannot afford this.

 This letter is a request for the council to exercise its discretion under Section 13A(1)(C) of the Local Government Finance Act 1992 to reduce my Council Tax liability to nil as I currently have no disposable income (as you can see below). [‘Disposable income’ means the spare money left after you have paid for your living costs and disability expenses.
 See: www.legislation.gov.uk/ukpga/2012/17/enacted#p00055]